Participant Perceptions of a Robotic Coach Conducting Positive Psychology Exercises: A Qualitative Analysis: Qualitative Analysis of Participants' Perceptions

 While participants did not explicitly describe their experiences as a suspension of disbelief, but described feelings of strangeness and being conscious of how they responded to the robot (Table \ref{table:phenomena}).
 For example, P2 said that being aware of the robot not actually understanding what they were saying made them less engaged.
 P2 described talking to an inanimate object as ``shouting into the void'', as they weren't sure what it was actually comprehending.

 Participants also noted that the robot's form contributed to their lack of suspension of disbelief, citing its hands as too human.
 P4, who has more extensive experience with robots than the majority of participants, noted that they were trying to ``reverse engineer'' the coach's functioning as they were speaking to it.
 These observations suggest that there is a delicate balance to be struck with participants being able to willingly suspend their disbelief in order to benefit from the coaching, but also understand its level of functioning in order to shape their expectations.

-In the future, this could be mitigated by informing on the capabilities of the RC beforehand.
+\textbf{Insights for Future Design of Robotic Coaches.} In the future, participants' finding it challenging to suspend their disbelief could be mitigated by informing on the capabilities of the RC beforehand.
 Giving participants sufficient information of what they can expect from the RC may help them better focus on the exercise, rather than the capabilities of the robot.
+Future research could also examine how participants' trait absorption, that is, their capacity to ``become immersed'' in activities involving new experiences or imagination \cite{wild1995role}, correlates with their propensity for suspension of disbelief.
+Such investigation might inform how participants' personal traits influence how they may benefit from a robotic coach.